Cirebon (train): Cirebon Express (1984–2019)

-Began on 18 October 2016, the Cirebon Express serves economy plus class—using train sets manufactured by PT INKA manufactured in 2016—by changing the business class service.
+On 18 October 2016, the Cirebon Express converted its business class service to economy plus, using 2016-built train sets manufactured by Industri Kereta Api (INKA).

 Argo Jati (executive class, 2007-2019)

-Before the Argo Jati was launched on 12 April 2007, there are three train services operating between Jakarta and Cirebon: the Gunung Jati (KRD) train (1973–1992), the Cirebon Express (1989–2019), and the Cirebon Ekspres Utama (Main Cirebon Express) (2005–2007).
-The launch of the "Argo" train on this route was planned due to customer demand and declining interest in the Cirebon Ekspres Utama train service.
-This train operates using used Argo Gede sets from 1995.
+Before the Argo Jati was launched on 12 April 2007, there were three train services operating between Jakarta and Cirebon: the Gunung Jati (diesel train) (1973–1992), the Cirebon Express (1989–2019), and the Cirebon Express Utama (2005–2007).
+The launch of the "Argo" train on this route was planned due to customer demand and declining interest in the Cirebon Express Utama train service.
+This train operated with former Argo Gede trainsets from 1995.

 Relaunching

-The relaunch of the Argo Jati train was carried out on 3 November 2010, under the name New Argo Jati as a replacement for the old service.
-Interest in executive class train services is increasing so that PT KAI is trying to improve the executive class service of the Argo on the Gambir–Cirebon route.
+The relaunch of the Argo Jati service took place on 3 November 2010 under the name New Argo Jati as a replacement for the previous operation.
+Interest in executive class rail services continued to grow, which encouraged KAI to improve the executive class Argo service on the Gambir–Cirebon route.

-This train operated using executive trains made by PT INKA, issued in 2010, while executive class trains produced in 1995 were used to operate the Cirebon Express and Argo Jati trains.

-Apart from that, it operated using a stainless steel train set made by INKA, released in 2018, while the old Argo Jati train set made in 2010 was used to operate the Ranggajati train.
+The train has operated at various times using executive class coaches built by INKA in 2010, while the 1995-built executive coaches were reassigned for use on the Cirebon Express and the Argo Jati services.
+The service has also operated with stainless steel coaches manufactured by INKA in 2018, while the earlier 2010-built Argo Jati coaches were transferred to the Ranggajati service.

 Tegal Bahari train (2007-2019)

-The Tegal Bahari train is a spin-off of the Cirebon Express train service group after the extension of the service line to Station since 2007.
-The launch of the Tegal Bahari train was also accompanied by the launch of a Tegal batik-themed dining car.
-Previously, the Tegal Bahari train service offered executive and business class.
-In 2016, the service was redesigned to offer executive and economy class services with a new image.
+The Tegal Bahari is a spin-off service from the Cirebon Express group following the extension of certain services to in 2007.
+Its launch also introduced a dining car featuring a Tegal batik interior theme.
+The train initially operated with executive and business class coaches.
+In 2016, the service was upgraded to feature executive and economy coaches with the new image design.

 Argo Cheribon (2019-31 January 2025)

-The Argo Cheribon began operating on 16 August 2019—a merger of three train services: Argo Jati, Cirebon Express, and Tegal Bahari.
-However, later, starting 22 March 2022, the Tegal Bahari train resumed operations with the Pasar Senen-Tegal round-trip route.
+The Argo Cheribon began operating on 16 August 2019 as a merger of three services: the Argo Jati, the Cirebon Express, and the Tegal Bahari.
+However, starting 22 March 2022, the Tegal Bahari service resumed operations on the Pasar Senen–Tegal round-trip route.

-Starting 3 November 2024, the Cheribon trains with train numbers 29-30 (and the Ranggajati trains starting 1 November 2024) will use the latest generation of economy class trains, modified by the Manggarai Yasa Center from the previous trains, reducing the number of seats from 80 to 72.
+Since 3 November 2024, Argo Cheribon trains with numbers 29 and 30 have used the latest generation of economy class coaches.
+These coaches were modified by the Manggarai Yasa Center from previous economy sets, with seating reduced from 80 to 72 to provide more passenger space.
+The Ranggajati service began using the same type of modified coaches on 1 November 2024.

 Operational of the Cirebon Facultative (2025-present)

-On 1 February 2025, the Argo Cheribon's branding name will be removed from the enactment of new train travel chart 2025 and replaced with the Cirebon train with optional status.

-The Cirebon train service will be split into two services with different routes: the Gunungjati train, Semarang––Jakarta, and the Cakrabuana train, –Cirebon–Jakarta.
+Starting 1 February 2025, the Argo Cheribon branding will be removed under the 2025 train travel chart and replaced with the Cirebon service, which will operate as a facultative train.
+The Cirebon service will be divided into two routes: the Gunungjati train operating Semarang Tawang––Gambir, and the Cakrabuana train operating –Cirebon–Jakarta.